 More than half (56%) of generalists believe there is no clear career path for them, with 35% feeling excluded from promotions.
 Nearly half (48%) say specialists move up the career ladder faster.
 Some generalists feel it’s easier to see the goals and accomplishments of specialists, because their roles are more defined and specific.

-Generalists may need new titles or even permission to define their roles more broadly, and this can be difficult for organizations to accept.
+Generalists may need new titles or even permission to define their roles more broadly, and this can be difficult for organisations to accept.
 To properly clarify the role of generalists requires a more holistic re-evaluation of talent acquisition, career development, and even norms of working.

 It’s worth noting that when employees don’t feel connected to their workplace communities, the likelihood of several important outcomes decreases:

-Organizations that fail to support, appreciate, and connect generalists risk losing talent with skills and perspectives that are more valuable than ever.
+Organisations that fail to support, appreciate, and connect generalists risk losing talent with skills and perspectives that are more valuable than ever.

 Generalists want to develop their skills and advance in their careers as far and as fast as other employees.

 Set goals for generalists and highlight their achievements.
 Give them modern leaders who will mentor and connect them to opportunities such as special projects that allow them to use their range of skills.